-On December 2, 2011, Charles Southey filed a purported class action against us and our executive officers listed above in the U.S. District Court for the Western District of Texas.
+On December 2, 2011, a purported class action was filed against us and our executive officers in the U.S. District Court for the Western District of Texas.
 This complaint alleges, among other things, violations of Section 10(b), Rule 10b-5, and Section 20(a) of the Exchange Act arising out of allegedly untrue or misleading statements of material facts made by us regarding REMOXY's development and regulatory status during the purported class period, February 3, 2011 through June 23, 2011.
 The complaint states that monetary damages are being sought, but no amounts are specified.